eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 ### Week 9
 - [x] Create on add recipe jsp.
 - [x] Create on addRecipe.java
-- [ ] Create form/jsp to search through api
+- [ ] Create form/jsp to search for cookbooks via api
 - [ ] Create jsp to display search results of api
 - [ ] Add way to choose cookbook from list to add to database.
 - [ ] Create way to view cookbooks.
-- [ ] Continue adding to ToDo List/Project plan for upcoming weeks
+- [x] Continue adding to ToDo List/Project plan for upcoming weeks

 ### Week 10
 - [ ] Continue work with API and cookbooks
 - [ ] Work on editing recipes page.
+- [ ] Add way to edit cookbook data
 - [ ] Add way to remove cookbooks from database.
+- [ ] Implement/finalize suggested changes from Paula.
 - [ ] Continue adding to ToDo List/Project plan for upcoming weeks

 ### Week 11